Time and Combat

 Escape is a combat result that only occurs when attempting an escape maneuver (really).
 When this result is scored, the character attempting the maneuver has managed to shake themselves loose of whatever hold their opponent had him or her in.
 He or she can engage in no other actions on that turn, but may act normally on the next - assuming they are not grappled anew by their foe.

-Evasion / Feint when attempting either a feint or an evasion, these results indicate success.
+Evasion / Feint indicates success when attempting the aversive maneuver in question.
 The executor of this maneuver has successfully avoided being struck, if at the expense of their own offensive maneuvers.
-These results do not place the evader / feinter in an advantageous position against their foes, but on the other hand they have not suffered damage of any variety either.
+These results do not place the evader / feinter in an advantageous position against their foes, but on the other hand, they have not suffered damage of any variety either.

 Grab results of grabbing attacks mean that the grabber has managed to grab the item in question away from his or her target.
 This occurs regardless of the Brawn of their opponent or the material value of the object in question, and the grabber now has full possession of the item.
 Mind you, there may not be anything to subsequently stop its former possessor from grabbing the item back.